danialrp/laravel-farapayamak/README.md

 <a name="usage"></a>
 ## Usage

-Following are some ways which you can have access to farapayamak plugin:
+Following are some ways which you can have access to farapayamak package:
 ```
 // Importing the class namespaces before using it
 use DanialPanah\Farapayamak\Farapayamak;